skodapilot/e8372h-lte-monitor/README.md

 # e8372h-lte-monitor
-This bash script can be run as service to monitor LTE signal (SINR, RSRP and RSRQ) of USB modem Huawei E8372H-153 and push metrics at Prometheus service.
+This bash script can be run as service to monitor LTE signal (SINR, RSRP and RSRQ) of USB modem Huawei E8372H-153 and push metrics at Prometheus *pushgateway* service.
 Script can be extended to monitor any other parameter available by API URL /api/device/signal

 ## Installation
 This instruction was designed for Raspberry Pi installation